-The 10 Best Places for Dancing in Chicago
+The 10 Best Dance Clubs & Destinations in Chicago

 Sometimes you’ve just gotta leave it all on the floor.

-Time to brush up your moves, ’cause here are the top 10 places to go dancing in Chicago.
+Time to brush up your moves, ’cause here are the top 10 dance clubs and destinations in the Chicagoland area.

 To figure out what venue ACD is gonna be hitting up next – or just to get the scoop on some of Chicago’s chillest DJs – check out their Instagram here.